 Alternatively, customers want to retain the DECT technology but transmit the digitized voice via the Internet Protocol and the DECT radio technology.
 Then one speaks of “Voice over IP over DECT”.
 Thus, the DECT advantages such as quality, reliability, protected frequencies, etc. remain.
 It is to be checked from case to case whether special functions such as dead man circuits or apparatus with a robust, splash-proof housing are necessary and available.

 What is your suggestion?
 Do you believe in DECT or have you already switched to VoWLAN?
 What experiences have you gained?
 Please leave a comment!
 Thank you.

 About the Author

-Ronald Schlager is independent trainer, consultant, book author and blogger with emphasis in communications technologies and their application.
+Ronald Schlager is an independent trainer, consultant, book author and blogger with an emphasis on communications technologies and their application.

 Image credit: pixabay.com, artist: atimedia